seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

-This document will refer to the directory `tutroot` created first above as `$TUTROOT`.
-If you plan to set an actual environment variable to this value (rather than just doing the subsitution in your head as your read) you _must_ set `$TUTROOT` to absolute path, not a relative one--it must start with a slash.
+This document will refer to the directory `tutroot` created first above as `TUTROOT`.
+If you plan to set an actual environment variable to this value (rather than just doing the substitution in your head as your read) you _must_ set `TUTROOT` to absolute path, not a relative one--it must start with a slash.

 Clone the tutorial repository and the other seven5 packages: